WeegeeNumbuh1/FlightGazer/README.md

 - Extensive logging and [console output](#️-interactive-mode) capabilities as a core function
 - Easily configured, controlled, monitored, and updated within a web browser
 - Can emulate an RGB Matrix display in a web browser if you don't have the actual hardware
+- Works offline once initial setup is complete (albeit, with no API functionality and as long as `dump1090` is running on the same system)
+- Designed to run 24/7

 <details><summary><b>More Features</b></summary>